AberdeenRSS/VmGithub/readme.md

 ### Push

-**WARNING: this will delete the any modified files in this folder**

 Pushes files to the repository and creates a pull request (the pull request url will be printed to the console).

 Example: `java -jar vm-github-1.0.jar push -c your/config.txt`